Table of contents

-The Sugar Bill and The ALP
+The Sugar Bill and the Qld ALP

 Late in 2015, legislation came to Queensland Parliament concerning regulation in the sugar industry.
 The debate was over who was to have the greater say in the marketing of sugar – the big sugar milling companies or cane-growers themselves.